mtlynch/mtlynch.io/content/retrospectives/2021/05/index.md

 This seemed like a great idea!
 It could open up a whole new market for TinyPilot.
 And even though other people had blogged about using a Raspberry Pi to control a DSLR's shutter, nobody had ever combined it with video capture and put it all in a slick web interface.

-With Will would doing the heavy lifting of creating the circuit and shooting the video, this felt like a slam dunk.
+With Will doing the heavy lifting of creating the circuit and shooting the video, this felt like a slam dunk.
 All I had to do was add a button to a web UI.
 That should take an hour of my time at the most.

 When I sat down to implement the software portion, I quickly realized that there was more work than just adding a button.
 I needed to update TinyPilot's installer to include the right library for controlling Raspberry Pi's electronic interfaces.
 And I can't just stick a button anywhere &mdash; I had to rearrange the UI to put the button somewhere sensible.
 Even after I had a working solution, Will and I had to iterate on it a few times as we discovered what worked with different cameras.